Chengyiing/cheng-dataviz-portfolio/critique-by-design.md

 # Alcohol on Dates: Redesigning Zoosk’s Visualization

 ## Step one: the visualization
 The original graph I reviewed was created by Zoosk, showcasing people's attitudes towards alcohol on dates.
-[Zoosk's work](https://www.behance.net/gallery/90626275/Drink-Dating-Infographics)
+Here's the link: [Zoosk's work](https://www.behance.net/gallery/90626275/Drink-Dating-Infographics)

 ## Step two: the critique
 I was immediately drawn to its unique and fancy design, featuring symbols like hearts and wine bottles, which are visually engaging and align well with the topic.
 Additionally, the low saturation of colors made the visualization comfortable to look at.